Chantry: Abolition of Chantries Acts, 1545 and 1547

 William Wyggeston's chantry house, built around 1511, in Leicester: The building housed two priests, who served at a chantry chapel in the nearby St Mary de Castro church.
 It was sold as a private dwelling after the dissolution of the chantries.

-Following the English Reformation in England initiated by King Henry VIII, Parliament passed an Act in 1545 which defined chantries as representing misapplied funds and misappropriated lands.
-The Act provided that all chantries and their properties would thenceforth belong to the King for as long as he should live.
-In conjunction with the Dissolution of the Monasteries, the Act helped to finance the war with France.
-Because Henry lived for only two years after the Act was passed, few chantries were closed or transferred to him.
+Following the Reformation in England initiated by King Henry VIII, Parliament passed an Act in 1545 which defined chantries as representing misapplied funds and misappropriated lands.
+The act provided that all chantries and their properties would thenceforth belong to the King for as long as he should live.
+In conjunction with the dissolution of the monasteries, the act helped to finance the war with France.
+Because Henry lived for only two years after the act was passed, few chantries were closed or transferred to him.
 His young son and successor, King Edward VI, signed a new Act in 1547, which ended 2,374 chantries and guild chapels and seized their assets; it also instituted inquiries to determine all of their possessions.

-Although the Act required the money to go to "charitable" ends and the "public good", most of it appears to have gone to friends of the Court.
+Although the act required the money to go to "charitable" ends and the "public good", most of it appears to have gone to friends of the Court.
 The Crown sold many chantries to private citizens; for example, in 1548 Thomas Bell of Gloucester purchased at least five in his city.
-The Act provided that the Crown had to guarantee a pension to all chantry priests displaced by its implementation.
+The act provided that the Crown had to guarantee a pension to all chantry priests displaced by its implementation.

 An example of the fate of an abolished chantry is St Anne's Chapel in Barnstaple, Devon: its assets were acquired by the Mayor of Barnstaple and others in 1585, some time after the Dissolution of the Monasteries.
 The deed of feoffment dated 1 November 1585 exists in the George Grant Francis collection in Swansea, summarised as follows: